-If the seller is an entity subject to corporate tax, any gain is treated as ordinary income.
+Any gain is treated as ordinary income if the seller is an entity subject to corporate tax.

-Notary fee and register fees
+Notary fees and register fees

 Transfers of real estate located in Chile must be formalised in a public deed signed before a public notary and registered with the land register.
 Notary fees and land register fees apply.
 In addition, in order to authorise the public deed, evidence must be provided to the notary that there are no outstanding unpaid real estate taxes.